 Not drinking enough fluid can contribute to dizziness.
 To stay well hydrated:

-If you experience a sensation that the world is moving or spinning, or if dizziness is accompanied by nausea, vomiting, visual changes, or hearing disturbances, it may be a sign of inner ear issues.
+If you experience a sensation that the world is moving or spinning, especially on turning; or if dizziness is accompanied by nausea, vomiting, visual changes, or hearing disturbances, it may be a sign of inner ear issues.

 Consider the following steps: